TheOriginalGeez/Cupid/README.md

 In the _Toggle Animations_ tab do the following:

-- Disable single animation you see using the arrow keys and enter key.
+- Disable/uncheck every single animation you see using the arrow keys and enter key.
 (All of these animations have been removed and must be disabled.)

 In the _Rebuild and Clean_ tab under the _Registry Info_ section do the following: